Author: Dennis Norman

 Shorty's Basement Products

-George Bredehoft, doing business as Volaré Products/Shorty’s Basement, is marketing another new FAC product.
-It is a digital counter for use on Rees Scalewinders.
 Installation only requires gluing a small magnet to the larger gear, after which the counter assembly is slipped into place on the winder.

 Points for Using Power Tools

-While purging my inevitably messy and cluttered work space, I came across a list of points to keep in mind when using power tools.
+While purging my inevitably messy and cluttered workspace, I came across a list of points to keep in mind when using power tools.
 Based upon recommendations by Dremel Manufacturing, I have put together a two-page summary online for those of you who want to download it and perhaps post it in your work area.

-For your online reading pleasure as well, I have unearthed an informative piece from the Tailspin newsletter (May/June, 2010) about trimming a triplane.
-You might find this helpful the next time you are bitten to build a FF Scale Fokker Dr. 1.[dingbat]
+For your online reading pleasure, I also unearthed an informative piece from the Tailspin newsletter (May/June 2010) about trimming a triplane.
+You might find this helpful the next time you are bitten to build an FF scale Fokker Dr. 1.

 Enjoy!